Where to Stay in Glacier National Park

 Location: Swiftcurrent Pass, Glacier National Park

-The Granite Park Chalet is currently the only remaining Chalet that visitors can hike to and stay the night in Glacier National Park.
-The most common hike is the Highline Trail that goes past the famous "Garden Wall".
-The trailhead starts west of the Logan Pass Visitor Center and is an easy to moderate 7.6-mile hike to the Chalet.
+The most common hike to get to the Granite Park Chalet is the Highline Trail that goes past the famous "Garden Wall".
+The trailhead starts west of the Logan Pass Visitor Center and is an easy-to-moderate 7.6-mile hike to the Chalet.

 The Loop Trail is for those wanting a shorter hike (4 miles each way).
-Be cautious though as it is a 2300' climb up to the chalet that will most definitely get the blood pumping.
-Remember that this is a high elevation park and makes an ordinarily easy hike much more difficult, especially for those living closer to sea level.
+Be cautious, though, as it is a 2300' climb up to the chalet that will most definitely get the blood pumping.
+Remember that this is a high-elevation park, which makes an ordinarily easy hike much more difficult, especially for those living closer to sea level.
 The good news is that this is a breathtaking trip.

 Sperry Chalet